 YOUR CHAIR IS ON FIRE, SIR

 Coaches at the end of the line at their current school.
-You should be seeing them here soon enough.

 - Dave Leitao (DePaul)

 - Leitao led the Blue Demons to their most recent NCAA bid (2004), then bounced for the Virginia gig a year later.
 The school brought him back in 2015 but things have not been the same on the court in the second go-around.
 After averaging under 10 wins in his first three seasons, Leitao’s squad did turn some version of a corner last year by finishing as the CBI Runner-up with a 19-17 overall record.
 But – despite what the eye-test may say – DePaul is a high major program and fans rightfully want more from their team.
 The program is also on NCAA probation, with Leitao earning a three-game suspension to start the year for failing to “promote an atmosphere of compliance.”
 Senior leader Max Strus is gone and Leitao might be leaving too if he can’t win some more games.

 - Jeff Neubauer (Fordham)